WebOrigami/docs/content/builtins/origami/sftp.md

 ## Shell access

-Additionally, some hosting companies that support SFTP will include full shell access, which lets you log into your account on their server.
+Some hosting companies that offer SFTP include full shell access so you can log into your account on their server.
 Other companies will give you SFTP access, but not provide a way for you to sign in.

 If you do have shell access, add the following option to the `sftp` function call in `host.ori`: